 If you need to upgrade your equipment, the new (2018) Tax Cuts and Jobs Act will provide several improved deductions and planning opportunities.

 Visit the IRS’s trucking page.
 Did you know that the IRS has an entire section of their website devoted to trucking taxes?
-Keep up with your favorite Uncle at IRS.gov.
+Keep up with Uncle Sam at IRS.gov.

 Should you incorporate?

 Was 2018 a good year?
 If your trucking business is consistently generating more than $60,000 a year in profit and benefits for you, then you may want to move your business beyond sole proprietorship.
 There are several potential benefits to this change:

 - Reduced liability risk.
 Having a corporation creates one more layer of protection for both you and your family.

 - Higher salary and reduced taxes.
 You’ll have the potential to pay yourself an industry salary and reduce self-employment taxes.
 Think of it as being two different persons: an owner and an operator.
 With that in mind, you can, as an: